Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Hythe is a little Hampshire seaside resort opposite Southampton Water on the south coast of England.
 It’s a small isolated village with such charm and pride in its maritime heritage.
-It’s hidden away at the edge of the New Forest and is one of those idyllic, quiet waterfront locations and perfect for quietly exploring.
+It’s hidden away at the edge of the New Forest and is one of those idyllic, quiet waterfront locations, perfect for quietly exploring.

 When we visited, the village was getting ready for the Jubilee Weekend in June 2022.
 This just added to the magical atmosphere in this pretty little unknown place.